Northeast blackout of 2003: Ontario

 Large disruptions of truck traffic in northeastern Ontario were reported due to the unavailability of fuel, including the backlog near North Bay.
 The tunnel and bridge between Windsor and Detroit were also closed, with the bridge's pillars illuminated by emergency floodlights, as to not pose a shipping and airplane hazard.

 About 140 miners were marooned underground in the Falconbridge mine in Sudbury when the power went out.
 Mine officials said they were safe and could be evacuated if necessary, but were not, due to the risks of doing so with no power.
 They were safely evacuated by the morning.
 In Sarnia, a refinery scrubber lost power and released above-normal levels of pollution; residents were advised to close their windows.

 On the evening of August 14, Ontario premier Ernie Eves declared a state of emergency, instructing nonessential personnel not to go to work the next day and that rolling blackouts could occur for weeks.
 Residents were asked not to use televisions, washing machines, or air conditioners if possible, and warned that some restored power might go off again.
 Although the full state of emergency was lifted the next day, residents were warned that the normal amount of power would not be available for days, and were still asked to reduce power consumption.

 For two days of this recovery period, diversion of water from the Niagara River for hydroelectric generation was increased to the maximum level, normally used only at night and in winter in order to maintain the scenic appearance of Niagara Falls.
 The resultant drop in the river level below the falls meant that the Maid of the Mist tour boats could not dock safely, and their operation had to be suspended.

 The Petro-Canada refinery in Oakville had to perform an emergency shutdown due to the lack of power.
 The plant's flare system produced large flames during the shutdown, leading to erroneous reports in the media that there had been a fire in the plant.
 The Petro Canada lubricants plant in Mississauga experienced a fire one week later while restarting normal operations.

-Many Torontonians remember that night as a moment where the community came together: "Without power, residents of Toronto took to the streets to help direct traffic; florists arranged flowers for weddings by candlelight; and convenience stores served customers in the blackness.
-The night sky was a rarely seen canopy of dazzling stars, twinkling down on the darkened city through soft summer heat that lingered into the evening."